Amicus Therapeutics Inc. (FOLD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for FOLD is $15.80, which is $4.82 above than the current price.
+The average price predicted for Amicus Therapeutics Inc. (FOLD) by analysts is $15.80, which is $4.89 above the current market price.
 The public float for FOLD is 251.96M, and at present, short sellers hold a 8.29% of that float.
-The average trading volume of FOLD on March 31, 2023 was 2.21M shares.
+On April 05, 2023, the average trading volume of FOLD was 2.25M shares.

 FOLD’s Market Performance

-The stock of Amicus Therapeutics Inc. (FOLD) has seen a -2.59% decrease in the past week, with a -19.42% drop in the past month, and a -7.46% fall in the past quarter.
-The volatility ratio for the week is 3.15%, and the volatility levels for the past 30 days are at 3.61% for FOLD.
-The simple moving average for the last 20 days is -5.72% for FOLD stock, with a simple moving average of -4.76% for the last 200 days.
+FOLD stock saw a decrease of -2.50% in the past week, with a monthly decline of -9.82% and a quarterly a decrease of -8.38%.
+The volatility ratio for the week is 2.97%, and the volatility levels for the last 30 days are 3.27% for Amicus Therapeutics Inc. (FOLD).
+The simple moving average for the last 20 days is -3.82% for FOLD stock, with a simple moving average of -4.97% for the last 200 days.

 Analysts’ Opinion of FOLD